11 Deep Learning/Neural Networks

 Let’s create a lasso model as a basis for comparison.

-• Create the model matrix and scale it for use in cv.glm().
+• Create the model matrix from the linear model and scale it for use in cv.glm().

 • Run cv.glm() using type-measuer="mae" and then calculate the mean absolute prediction error.